polyankaglade/DH-project-2/README.md

 step|responsible
 :---|:---
-Find a list ofconferences| Alina
+Find a list of conferences| Alina
 Get names, places and dates| Anna
 Transform places to coordinates| Alina
 Some data managment| everyone